vimaec/LinqArray/README.md

 ## Extension Methods

-LinqArray provides many of the same extension methods for `IArray` as LINQ does for objects implementing the `IEnumerable` interface, including:
+LinqArray provides many of the same extension methods for `IArray` as LINQ does for objects implementing the `IEnumerable` interface.
+Some examples include:

 * `Aggregate`
 * `Select`